Single-CLI Agent Platform: Create to Production in One CLI¶

 infra setup-cicdinject Infrastructure as Code that bypasses central review gates.
 Thepublishsubcommand similarly assumes a single distribution model.
 These become anti-features in governed environments. - Polyglot or non-Python stacks.

 deploy— notebooks, internal evals, throwaway prototypes — the consolidation has no payoff and the CLI's installation footprint is overhead.
 The throwaway-prototype skill shape is incompatible with full-lifecycle tooling. - CLI version coupling.
 Bundling init, eval, and deploy in one binary means a breaking change in any subcommand forces the whole project to re-pin, where a fragmented stack would let each phase update independently.
-The MCP-over-HTTP alternative remains preferable where centralized OAuth, RBAC, and audit logging matter (Tyk: MCP vs CLI for AI Agents).
+The MCP-over-HTTP alternative stays preferable where centralized OAuth, RBAC, and audit logging matter (Tyk: MCP vs CLI for AI Agents).

 Example¶